 The History of Great Tangley Manor

-Great Tangley Manor is a Grade 1 listed property that has been a dwelling for nearly 1000 years.
+Great Tangley Manor is a Grade 1 listed property that has been a dwelling for over 1000 years.
 The first mention of the manor is in the Domesday Book in 1086 where it was described as a royal hunting lodge, reputedly later King John’s.

 Through the 13th & 14th centuries the lodge was inhabited as a Medieval Hall House according to William Morris.
 In 1582 alterations were carried out that characterize the main part of the house today.
 Some of the timbers from the Armada fleet were incorporated into the design and can be seen in the dining room panelling.